-Policy T-8.1.3: The City shall coordinate the future expansion and/or development of Pensacola Regional Airport with Escambia County to ensure land use compatibility consistent with Chapter 333 of the Florida Statutes.
+Policy T-8.1.3: The City shall coordinate the future expansion and/or development of Pensacola International Airport Pensacola Regional Airport with Escambia County to ensure land use compatibility consistent with Chapter 333 of the Florida Statutes.

-Objective T-8.2: As identified in the 2000 Airport Master Plan, the Airport shall continue to work towards the development of an Airport Commerce Park on 65 acres of property adjacent to the northwest quadrant of the Airport.
+Objective T-8.2: As identified in the 2000 and 2018 Airport Master Plan, the Airport shall continue to work towards the development of the an Airport Commerce Park on 65 acres of property adjacent to the northwest quadrant of the Airport.

-Policy T-8.2.1: The Airport will continue to acquire properties in the targeted 65-acre site through a combination of Florida Department of Transportation and Airport Capital Improvement funds.
+Policy T-8.2.1: The Airport will continue to acquire properties in the targeted 65acre site through a combination of Florida Department of Transportation and Airport Capital Improvement funds.
+Policy T-8.2.2: The Airport will explore the development of the area Airport Commerce Park through build-to-suit development, third-party developers, design-build contracts, or other types of Request For Proposals processes.

-- Policy T-8.2.2: The Airport will explore the development of the Airport Commerce Park through build-to-suit development, third-party developers, design-build contracts, or other types of Request For Proposals processes. - Policy T-8.2.3: The Airport shall explore alterative funding sources and partnerships to finance the development of the Airport Commerce Park. - Policy T-8.2.4: The Airport shall explore the creation of partnerships with local and regional economic development agencies to attract appropriate businesses and firms to the Commerce Park to foster agglomeration economies. - Policy T-8.2.5: The Airport shall consider the development of a free-trade zone at the Commerce Park to attract firms and industries and enhance their economic competitiveness. - Policy T-8.2.6: The Airport will explore coordination with the Port of Pensacola for the provision of helicopter or air service at the proposed inland Port facility. - Objective T-8.3: The Airport will continue to coordinate operations and expansion plans with the appropriate transportation planning entities to ensure an integrated traffic circulation system. - Policy T-8.3.1: If the City undertakes future construction projects at the airport, the City shall develop a traffic circulation and parking plan to accommodate the impacts of that construction project. - Policy T-8.3.2: The City shall ensure that future airport development or expansion is consistent with the transportation element of this comprehensive plan and applicable TPO long-range transportation plans. - Policy T-8.3.3: The City shall coordinate with FDOT in developing a comprehensive airport signage plan to include all interstate and major streets leading to the airport from all directions. - Policy T-8.3.4: Airport development plans and capital improvement program will be reviewed for consistency with transportation plans of the MPO, the FDOT and other applicable transportation planning agencies. - Objective T-8.4: The Airport shall continue to coordinate operational and expansion activities with the Federal Aviation Administration (FAA), the TPO and the FDOT. - Policy T-8.4.1: Cost estimates of proposed airport improvements shall be submitted for utilization in the Joint Automated Capital Improvement Program (JACIP) of the FDOT and FAA, the TPO transportation improvement plan, and the City's Capital Improvements Element.
+Policy T-8.2.3: The Airport shall explore alterative funding sources and partnerships to finance the development of the area Airport Commerce Park.

+Policy T-8.2.4: The Airport shall explore the creation of partnerships with local and regional economic development agencies to attract appropriate businesses and firms to the area Commerce Park to foster agglomeration economies.

+Policy T-8.2.5: The Airport shall consider the development of a free-trade zone at the Commerce Park to attract firms and industries and enhance their economic competitiveness.

+Policy T-8.2.6: The Airport will explore coordination with the Port of Pensacola for the provision of helicopter or air service at the proposed inland Port facility.

+Objective T-8.3: The Airport will continue to coordinate operations and expansion plans with the appropriate transportation planning entities to ensure an integrated traffic circulation system.

+Policy T-8.3.1: If the City undertakes future construction projects at the airport, the City shall develop a traffic circulation and parking plan to accommodate the impacts of that construction project.

+Policy T-8.3.2: The City shall ensure that future airport development or expansion is consistent with the transportation element of this comprehensive plan and applicable TPO long-range transportation plans.

+Policy T-8.3.3: The City shall coordinate with FDOT in reviewing the developing a comprehensive airport signage plan to include all interstate and major streets leading to the airport from all directions.

+Policy T-8.3.4: Airport development plans and capital improvement program will be reviewed for consistency with transportation plans of the MPO, the FDOT and other applicable transportation planning agencies.

+Objective T-8.4: The Airport shall continue to coordinate operational and expansion activities with the Federal Aviation Administration (FAA), the TPO and the FDOT.

+Policy T-8.4.1: Cost estimates of proposed airport improvements shall be submitted for utilization in the Joint Automated Capital Improvement Program (JACIP) of the FDOT and FAA, the TPO transportation improvement plan, and the City's Capital Improvements Element.

-Policy T-8.4.2: The Airport Manager shall provide planning and budgeting information to FDOT, the MPO, and the City's Comprehensive Plan Capital Improvements Element to encourage the inclusion of airport expansion projects and related traffic corridor improvements in their budgets.
+Policy T-8.4.2: The Airport Director Manager shall provide planning and budgeting information to FDOT, the MPO, and the City's Comprehensive Plan Capital Improvements Element to encourage the inclusion of airport expansion projects and related traffic corridor improvements in their budgets.

-Objective T-8.5: The City shall actively participate in the Northwest Florida Steering Committee of the Continuing Florida Aviation Systems Planning Process (CFASPP and Strategic Intermodal Systems Development Plan), to assure that the service needs of the Pensacola Regional Airport are considered in the coordination of air transportation in the Northwest Florida area.
+Objective T-8.5: The City shall actively participate in the Northwest Florida Steering Committee of the Continuing Florida Aviation Systems Planning Process (CFASPP and Strategic Intermodal Systems Development Plan), to assure that the service needs of the Pensacola International Airport Pensacola Regional Airport are considered in the coordination of air transportation in the Northwest Florida area.